-As outlined in the Communications and Engagement Strategy, the CCG's activity with its patients, members of the public and other stakeholders is guided by a number of key principles, all of which demonstrate that the CCG is working in the following ways:
+As outlined in the Communications and Public Involvement Strategy, the CCG's activity with its patients, members of the public and other stakeholders is guided by a number of key principles, all of which demonstrate that the CCG is working in the following ways:

 The CCG will show respect for the local population, avoid stereotyping and acknowledge the different needs of people from all backgrounds and walks of life.

 The CCG's work will be shared openly to ensure it gets the widest possible feedback and creates the strongest possible plans.

 The CCG will show pride, authority and inclusivity in everything it does.

 The CCG will portray its work and current activities in a way that is current and up-to-date, reflecting how the communities we work for prefer to receive their information

 The CCG will, wherever possible, go to where people are rather than expect them to come to us.